 The term of office of each current director of the Company will expire at the next annual meeting of the Shareholders or when his successor is duly elected or appointed.
-Each of the directors on the Board was elected to his present term as a director by the Company's Shareholders at the annual and special meeting held on November 23, 2023.
+Each of the directors on the Board was elected to his present term as a director by the Company's Shareholders at the annual meeting held on June 28, 2024.

-Based on the disclosure available on the System for Electronic Disclosure by Insiders and confirmation by management, as of the date of this AIF, the directors and executive officers of the Company, as a group, beneficially owned, or exercised control or direction over, directly or indirectly, an aggregate of 823,438 Common Shares, representing approximately 1% of the then issued and outstanding Common Shares on a non-diluted basis.
+Based on the disclosure available on the System for Electronic Disclosure by Insiders and confirmation by management, as of the date of this AIF, the directors and executive officers of the Company, as a group, beneficially owned, or exercised control or direction over, directly or indirectly, an aggregate of 4,908,440 Common Shares, representing approximately 3.4% of the issued and outstanding Common Shares on a non-diluted basis.